Delia Murphy: Early life

 She was born in Ardroe, Claremorris, County Mayo, Ireland to a well-off family.
 Her father, John Murphy, from nearby Hollymount, made his fortune in the Klondike Gold Rush.
 While in America, he married Ann Fanning from Roscrea, County Tipperary.
 They returned to Ireland in 1901 and purchased the large Mount Jennings Estate in Roundfort.
-John encouraged Delia's interest in singing ballads from a young age.
+John encouraged Delia's interest in Irish traditional music from a young age.
 He also allowed Irish travellers to camp on the estate.
 According to her own account, she learned her first ballads at their campfires.

 Delia was educated at Presentation Convent, Tuam; Dominican College, Dublin; and University College Galway (UCG), where she graduated with a Bachelor of Commerce degree.
 In UCG she met Dr. Thomas J. Kiernan, and they married in 1924, on her 22nd birthday.
 They had a son, Colm, and three daughters, Blon, Nuala and Orla.

 Kiernan joined the Irish diplomatic service, where his first posting was to London.
 While there Murphy sang at many venues including many gatherings of Irish emigrants and became quite well-known.
-In 1939 she recorded The Blackbird, The Spinning Wheel and Three Lovely Lassies for HMV.
+In 1939 she recorded The Blackbird, The Spinning Wheel and Three Lovely Lassies for His Master's Voice.

 World War II

 In 1941 Kiernan was appointed Irish Minister Plenipotentiary to the Holy See in Rome.
 The Irish legation was the only English-speaking legation to remain open after the United States entered World War II.
+In April 1941, during the Belfast Blitz, Murphy saved many lives by convincing people to remain inside the city’s Ulster Hall, where she sang throughout the air raid.
 Murphy became one of those who assisted Hugh O'Flaherty (the "Vatican pimpernel") in hiding Jews and escaped allied soldiers from the Nazis.
 In 1943, when Italy changed sides, many escaped POWs were helped by the legation to leave Italy.
+When German troops began occupying Rome, Murphy smuggled Allied soldiers out of the city by hiding them beneath rugs in the back of a car.

 In 1946 she was awarded the rank of Dame Commander of the Equestrian Order of the Holy Sepulchre.